tinatn29/Yb-slowing/README.md

 ### Monte Carlo simulations
 Assuming all atoms are independent, we developed Monte Carlo simulations to predict which atoms are successfully slowed and trapped by the MOT for given input experimental parameters.
 The simulations account for the laser Gaussian beam profile, atomic beam divergence and gravity. <br>
 Atoms' initial positions, velocities, and departure times from the oven are set by `GenerateBatchAtoms.py`.
-Running this file generates `v_input.npy`, `r_input.npy`, `t_input.npy`, to be loaded when running the simulation files (see input_files folder).
+Running this file generates `v_input.npy`, `r_input.npy`, `t_input.npy`, to be loaded when running the simulation files.
+The input_files folder contains these files with 5000 or 20000 atoms as examples.

 ## Important files and dependencies
 ### Class files